Three Mile Island Nuclear Generating Station: Incidents

 In February 1993, a man drove his car past a checkpoint at the TMI nuclear plant, then broke through an entry gate.
 He eventually crashed the car through a secure door and entered the Unit 1 turbine building.
 The intruder, who had a history of mental illness, hid in the turbine building and was apprehended after four hours.

-During and following the September 11 attacks, there was a moral panic that United Airlines Flight 93 was headed towards Three Mile Island.
+During and following the September 11, 2001 attacks, there was a concern that United Airlines Flight 93 was headed towards Three Mile Island.
 On that day, the NRC placed all of the nation's nuclear power plants into the highest level of security.
-United Flight 93 crashed into a field about 135 miles west (217 km) of Three Mile Island in Stonycreek Township, just outside Shanksville, Pennsylvania, with its actual target believed to be intended for Washington, D.C.
+United Flight 93 crashed into a field (present-day Flight 93 National Memorial) about 135 miles (217 km) west of Three Mile Island in Stonycreek Township, just outside Shanksville, Pennsylvania, with its actual target believed to have been Washington, D.C.

 On November 21, 2009, a release of radioactivity occurred inside the containment building of TMI-1 while workers were cutting pipes.
 Exelon Corporation stated to the public that "A monitor at the temporary opening cut into the containment building wall to allow the new steam generators to be moved inside showed a slight increase in a reading and then returned to normal.
 Approximately 20 employees were treated for mild radiation exposure."
 As of 22 November 2009, it was believed that no radiation escaped the containment building and the public was not in any danger.
 The inside airborne contamination was caused by a change in air pressure inside the containment building that dislodged small irradiated particles in the reactor piping system.
-Some of the small particles became airborne inside the building and were detected by an array of monitors in place to detect such material.
+Some of the particles became airborne inside the building and were detected by an array of monitors in place to detect such material.
 The air pressure change occurred when inside building ventilation fans were started to support outage activities.
 The site modified the ventilation system to prevent future air pressure changes.
 Work continued on the project the following day.
 On January 24, 2010, TMI-1 was brought back online.